duncanleung/duncanleung.com/content/posts/2017-08-14-fixing-react-warning-synthetic-events-in-setstate.md

 ## React Event System: `SyntheticEvent`

-It turns out React has it's own event system for event handling, using [`SyntheticEvent`](https://facebook.github.io/react/docs/events.html).
+It turns out React has it's own event system for event handling, using <a href='https://facebook.github.io/react/docs/events.html' target='_blank'>`SyntheticEvent`</a>.

 React's `SyntheticEvent` wraps around the browser's native event to provide cross-browser compatibility support.
 Instead of passing in the native event to React event handlers, an instance of this `SyntheticEvent` is passed in.